Surtees TS5 and Surtees TS5A car-by-car histories

 Sold to Eddie Keizan December 1971 and converted to Ford engines (the ex JW Mirage units).
 Prepared and run by Alex Blignaut for Keizan SA 1972 (debut Killaney 8 Jan 1972); for Nols Niemann SA 1973 (R1 and R2 only; replaced by the TS8) - Peter Haller SA 1973 (from R3 Welkom); SA 1974; not seen in 1975.

 Later sold to "a chap in Durban", then to Brian Tyler and sold by him to Jon Reakes (UK) first seen in HSCC events 1987 but may have been racing earlier.
 Raced until 1995 at least (some time between 1987 and 1992, the car's livery changes from blue to red) including Donington Park 19 Jul 1987, Colerne sprint 1991, Donington Park 13 Sep 1992, Mallory Park 23 May 1993, Donington Park 3 Sep 1994 and Castle Combe on 5 Aug 1995.
 Via Brooks to Peter Kormann (Germany) 1997 - Frank Dennert 1999 - Franz Guggemos (Bavaria, Germany) 2005.
 Guggemos retained the car until March 2012 when he sold it to Klaus Fiedler (Wald, Switzerland).
 The car remained dark blue at that point and stayed based near Hockenheim.
 By 2013, Fiedler had repainted it in Hobbs' 1970 livery.
-Driven by Fiedler in the 2013 Solitude Revival.
+In late 2016, the car was bought by Gislain Génécand (Geneva, Switzerland) and was restored in France by Didier Mantz.

 Driven by: David Hobbs, Hervé Bayard, Eddie Keizan, Nols Nieman, Peter Haller and Jon Reakes.
 First race: Dallas International Motor Speedway (US R6), 5 Jul 1970.
 Total of 41 recorded races.

-Driven by: Alan Rollinson, Tony Trimmer, Richard Sterne, Guy Tunmer and Rob Thomas.
+Driven by: Alan Rollinson, Tony Lanfranchi, Tony Trimmer, Richard Sterne, Guy Tunmer and Rob Thomas.
 First race: Silverstone (UK R10), 6 Jun 1970.
 Total of 18 recorded races.

 New in May 1970 and driven by John Surtees in about 10 test laps at Brands Hatch prior to the F5000 race at Mallory Park on 24 May.
 Raced by Trevor Taylor at Mallory Park, quaifying fifth, and finishing third.
 Taylor then won the next race, at Mondello on 1 June, but did not start at the Silverstone race the following weekend, because the Traco engine was down on power.
 After missing the next two races due to the lack of a serviceable engine, he returned to F5000 for the Salzburgring race, now using a Bartz engine rebuilt by Charles Lucas Engineering.
 During the afternoon practice session, he had a front tyre burst as he approached a flat-out right hander at 160 mph, hit the guard rail and ended up upside down in the track.
 The car was a complete write off, but Taylor emerged unhurt.